MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/product-ads.md

 3. Get your Bing Merchant Center store unique system identifier.
 Call [GetBMCStoresByCustomerId](../campaign-management-service/getbmcstoresbycustomerid.md) and get the *StoreId* from of one of the returned [BMCStore](../campaign-management-service/bmcstore.md) objects, or in the Bing Ads web application, click **Tools** &gt; **Bing Merchant Center** to access your store details.

-After you complete these steps, you can follow the steps to [Create a Bing Shopping Campaign with the Campaign Management Service](#bingshopping-campaignservice).
+After you complete these steps, you can follow the steps to Create a Bing Shopping Campaign with the [Bulk Service](#bingshopping-bulkservice) or [Campaign Management Service](#bingshopping-campaignservice).

 ## <a name="bingshopping-bulkservice"></a>Create a Bing Shopping Campaign with the Bulk Service
 The [Bulk Service](../bulk-service/bulk-service-reference.md) create, update, and delete operations can be completed using Bulk upload.
 You can use Bulk download to read back your data.
 For more information see [Bulk File Schema]((../bulk-service/bulk-file-schema.md) and [Bulk Download and Upload](bulk-download-upload.md).